jonringer/core-pkgs/README.md

 # Core-pkgs (WIP)

 This repository is meant to be the provider of most common development concerns for a nixpkgs fork.
-There there should be a high degree of scrutiny and quality put into the nix expressions in this repository, as it will impact the most use cases.
+There should be a high degree of scrutiny and quality put into the nix expressions in this repository, as it will impact the most use cases.